 What's the difference in bears?

 As we continue our social distancing while enjoying the outdoors and the mental health the outdoors brings, it's important that we remember to stay safe in bear country and carry bear spray.
 Travelling in smaller groups to keep our social distances makes carrying bear spray even more essential.
-Especially at this time of year when bears are coming out of hibernation looking for food.

 So, what's the difference in bears?